mars0i/popco/README.md

 POPCO (population coherence)
 =======

+Please see [popco2](https://github.com/mars0i/popco2) for a more recent version of this software.

 Copyright (c) 2012, 2013 by Marshall Abrams

 This work is currently free for academic use.
 Distribution and use for